 Climate change brings unprecedented challenges to your national marine sanctuaries.
 The impacts of climate change on our environment, like changing weather patterns and storm events, warming waters, declining ocean oxygen levels, ocean acidification, and sea level rise, are becoming more prevalent and significant around the globe.
 These impacts are affecting national marine sanctuaries and the overall health of the ocean, which is vital to our survival and quality of life.

-At the same time, national marine sanctuaries and other marine protected areas are important nature-based solutions to the climate crisis.
+At the same time, national marine sanctuaries and other marine protected areas are important nature-based solutions to human-caused climate change.
 By safeguarding essential ecosystems responsible for local and global contributions to biodiversity, carbon storage, livelihoods, coastal security, cultural heritage, and more, sanctuaries contribute to reducing or removing greenhouse gas emissions and adapting and building resilience to climate change impacts.

 Discover how climate change is affecting our nation's underwater treasures, what NOAA's Office of National Marine Sanctuaries is doing about it, and how you can help.

 We are already seeing the impacts of climate change within national marine sanctuaries and in surrounding communities.
 Climate change brings new challenges that sanctuaries will need to adapt to, including sea level rise, ocean acidification, changes to weather patterns and oceanographic processes, shifting species, and more.

 National marine sanctuaries and partner organizations monitor ocean conditions and assess the impacts of a changing climate on ecosystems, heritage resources, and coastal communities.
 Sanctuaries serve as sentinel sites where the impacts of climate change and ocean acidification can be studied.